d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

-Compared with the `BatchNorm` class, which we just defined ourselves, we can use the `BatchNorm` class defined in high-level APIs directly.
+Compared with the `BatchNorm` class, which we just defined ourselves, we can use the `BatchNorm` class defined in high-level APIs from the deep learning framework directly.
 The code looks virtually identical to the application our implementation above.